Andreloui5/3DCreditCardForm/README.md

         );
       })
       .catch((error) => {
-        // sets the variable in the failure user message setValidationInfo("submission");
+        // Sets the variable in the failure user message setValidationInfo("submission");
-        // cancels spinner triggered by clicking the "complete order" button. setSpinnerVisible(false);
+        // Cancels spinner triggered by clicking the "complete order" button. setSpinnerVisible(false);
-        // shows error message to user
+        // Shows error message to user
         setShowFail(true);
         // scrolls to top of page
         window.scrollTo(0, 0);